Use this service to:

 - information held on your credit record if you have one (such as loans, credit cards or mortgages)

 Signing in will also activate your personal tax account - you can use this to check and manage your HMRC records.

 Renewing your tax credits

-You can use this service to renew your tax credits after you’ve received your renewal pack in the post.
+You can no longer use this service to renew your tax credits for the 2022 to 2023 tax year.

 You cannot claim tax credits and Universal Credit at the same time.
 Your tax credits will stop if you or your partner apply for Universal Credit.
 Check how tax credits and Universal Credit affect each other.